snaildos/SnailFM-Application/README.md

 # SnailFM
-This is just a test, don't actually download this yet.
+SnailFM is a radio station by the SnailDOS community.

+# Building by source
+It's not supported.
+Seriously, just go to "Releases" and download the latest release.